-(c) the delay caused by the discovery of a large metal object on the seabed within the reclamation area under WDII.

-5. KTE, being an extension of the existing railway networks owned by MTRCL, is an "ownership" project.
+- (iii) the delay arising from the large metal object found on the seabed within the reclamation area under WDII. - 6.
+The KTE is an approximately 2.6-kilometre long railway extension of the existing Kwun Tong Line running from Yau Ma Tei Station to the new Ho Man Tin Station and Whampoa Station.
+In 2011, the estimated capital cost of KTE was \$5,300 million (in December 2009 prices).
+Owing to the complexity of the project and the numerous challenges encountered, MTRCL advised that the estimate of the construction cost of KTE had been adjusted upward to \$7,200 million (in money-of-the-day prices).
+The KTE, being an extension of the existing railway networks owned by MTRCL, is an "ownership" project.
 Under the "ownership" approach, MTRCL will be responsible for the financing, design, construction, operation and maintenance of the railway projects, and will own the railways.
-As mentioned in the quarterly reports submitted to RSC since August 2015, in view of the complex geological conditions at Whampoa Station of KTE, coupled with the construction site constraints and construction time restriction, MTRCL has deferred the target commissioning date to the third or fourth quarter of 2016.
+The Government and MTRCL signed the Project Agreement for KTE in May 2011.
+The target commissioning date for KTE in the Project Agreement is August 2015.
+As mentioned in the quarterly reports submitted to the RSC, in view of the complex geological conditions at Whampoa Station of KTE, coupled with the construction site constraints and construction time restriction, MTRCL has deferred the target commissioning date to the third or fourth quarter of 2016.